 Why sleep training is problematic

 The goal of sleep training is to make the baby fall asleep without support, and sleep through the night much sooner than what is normal from a biological perspective.
-Unrealistic expectations of babies' sleep are re-produced by sleep trainers who rely on out-dated approaches from the 50's, that we now know do not support the biology and needs of infants.
+Unrealistic expectations of babies' sleep are re-produced by sleep trainers who rely on out-dated approaches, that we now know do not support attachment and development.

 In fact, mothers and babies are supposed to be physiologically synchronized.
-The dyad share emotions, meaning that when the baby's cortisol levels rise, so does the mother's.
-Sleep training disturbs this mechanism by training the baby to suppress his behavioral responses, which ordinarily let the mother know when her baby is in distress (1).
-A parent's sensitivity to their baby's needs, including his emotional needs, is foundational to a secure attachment.
+The mother-baby unit shares emotions, meaning that when the baby's cortisol levels rise, so does the mother's.
+Sleep training disturbs this mechanism by training the baby to suppress his behavioral responses, which are meant to let the mother know when her baby is in distress (2).
+Parents' sensitivity to their baby's needs, including his emotional needs, are foundational to a secure attachment.

 Are there any gentle sleep training options for families who are struggling with sleep deprivation?

 Sleep training is not the only option for sleep deprived parents.
-Alternative methods tend to focus more on sustainable sleep solutions that work to protect breastfeeding and the baby's attachment.
+Alternative methods may offer more individualized approaches which lead to more sustainable results.

-Instead of modifying the baby's behaviour, attachment-based approaches may also work to empower parents with coping-strategies, like adjusting expectations to what is biologically normal, and removing parents' guilt around their baby's frequent sleep abruptions (2).
+Instead of modifying the baby's behaviour, approaches based on Attachment Theory may also work to empower parents with coping-strategies, like adjusting expectations to what is biologically normal, and removing parents' guilt around their baby's sleeping patterns (3).

 Bed-sharing as a way to parent at night